quefengli/quefengli.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
 _Disclaimer: The pdf files posted here are merely for convenience.
-You should not download them if you don't have copyright to access to these papers._
+Please do not download them if you don't have copyright to access to these papers._

 # Preprints
 - Jin, W., Wu, G., and **Li, Q.** (2025+).
 Inference on the Significance of Modalities in Multimodal Generalized Linear